m0wmt/audio-guestbook/JOURNAL.md

 Think I have all the recording logic sorted now, just needs lots of testing to make sure!!
 Have now copied relevant code from the button-test project to the main project.
 One issue I am having during testing is that when I play a beep to warn the user that their time is running out that appears on the recording as well - no idea why.
 Need to try the electret microphone plugged directly into the audio board and some headphones I have lying around to see if there is any crossover via the phone connections.

-Might need to replace the handset rocker switch, seems very noisy or there are multiple connections on the phone causing noise issues.
+Might need to replace the handset rocker switch, seems very noisy or there are multiple connections on the phone causing noise issues or change pin connections so I don't go through the 'T' connection on the phone.

 ### Development Tasks:
 * Play .WAV file through handset speaker - Done.